 How to use rescue mode on a server

 The rescue mode system is a minimal operating system for your server, booted on demand over the network.
-If your server does not boot and you need to modify some files to fix the issue, rescue mode will allow you to do so.
-We recommend using rescue mode if your Dedibox server…
+If your server does not boot, and you need to modify some files to fix the issue, rescue mode allows you to do so.
+We recommend using rescue mode if your Dedibox server:

-- Does not boot following a reboot (no ping, following to a FSCK error for example)
+- does not boot after you have rebooted it (no ping, following to a FSCK error for example)

 - Does not boot after a kernel upgrade